François Coty: Patronage

-Coty’s contributions additionally supported the establishment of a new research laboratory for physicist Édouard Branly (radio communications forerunner) within the Catholic institute of Paris and provided support for numerous artists as well as the French Academy in Rome.
+Coty's contributions additionally supported the establishment of a new research laboratory for physicist Édouard Branly (radio communications forerunner) within the Catholic institute of Paris and provided support for numerous artists as well as the French Academy in Rome.

 Newspaper publisher and politics

 In 1923, after a close race, Coty was elected senator of Corsica, but his victory proved short-lived.
 The French Senate annulled his election in 1924 after accusations of bribery.

 In 1922, Coty bought Le Figaro, a prestigious conservative newspaper with an upper-class readership.
 Coty changed the newspaper's name to Figaro and moved its headquarters to the Rond-Point des Champs-Elysées.
 Under Coty's ownership, the journal, once moderately conservative, adopted an extreme right-wing stance on politics and the economy.
 Figaro printed many fierce anti-Communist articles, and was notorious for its strong opposition to the government.
+He also subsidized "half a dozen extremist papers, including the Action française (to which he gave over five million francs), Cassagnac's Bonapartist Authorité and Le Flambeau, the organ of the Croix de Feu."